aksel-blaise/garymorph/analysis/linear-metrics.md

 be universally applicable; however, the DAI and the threshold identified by Hildebrandt and King (2012) is a useful heuristic in this instance.

-##### Uses of the Gary type prior to formal definition in Suhm et al. (1954, 430–31, Plate 94)
+#### The Gary type prior to formal definition by Suhm, Krieger, and Jelks (1954, 430–31, Plate 94)

 Gary dart points were formally defined by (Suhm, Krieger, and Jelks 1954, 430–31, Plate 94), providing a description with defining morphological characteristics for a point known to investigators working across the region, but by different names.
-The earliest recorded Gary dart point was excavated on September 14, 1930 by Frank Bryan (Ford, Quimby Jr., and Snow 1945, 76).
-The point was recovered from the chest cavity, behind the sternum of a flexed burial eroding from a wall in an active gravel pit—roughly two and one-half feet below the surface—located around 14 miles from Waco, Texas on the East side of the Brazos River in Texas (Ford, Quimby Jr., and Snow 1945, 76, 78–79, Plate XIV:6).
+The earliest recorded Gary dart point was excavated on September 14, 1930 by Frank Bryan (Aynesworth 1936, 76).
+The point was recovered from the chest cavity, behind the sternum of a flexed burial eroding from a wall in an active gravel pit—roughly two and one-half feet below the surface—located around 14 miles from Waco, Texas on the East side of the Brazos River in Texas (Aynesworth 1936, 76, 78–79, Plate XIV:6).
 While discovered in association with the burial, this point may have been included in the fill that was excavated when the burial was interred.
-In the same burial, a Perdiz arrow point was found lodged in the upper end of the right humerus (Ford, Quimby Jr., and Snow 1945, Plate XIV:4a, 4b, 5), and a small arrow point fragment was found lodged between the neck and greater trochanter of the left femur (Ford, Quimby Jr., and Snow 1945, Plate XIV:3).
+In the same burial, a Perdiz arrow point was found lodged in the upper end of the right humerus (Aynesworth 1936, Plate XIV:4a, 4b, 5), and a small arrow point fragment was found lodged between the neck and greater trochanter of the left femur (Aynesworth 1936, Plate XIV:3).

 In Limestone County, Texas, (Bryan 1936, 83–84) found Gary points in the Delia Area (sites 7, 8, 9, 10, 11, 18, 19, and 20), the Cooledge Area